Discover cautions and benefits of ginger with homemade ginger recipes!

 Ginger is the rhizome of the plant Zingiber officinale.
 A rhizome is the horizontal stem of a plant, often, found underground.
 Roots and shoots grow out from nodes.
 Ginger is known as ginger root with a sweet, spicy, scent.

-Mature ginger roots are fibrous & nearly dry.
-The root juice is very potent.
-They're used as flavoring for Chinese, Japanese or Asian cuisines.
+Mature ginger roots are fibrous and nearly dry.
+The root juice is potent.
+Used as flavoring for Chinese, Japanese or Asian cuisines.

 Young ginger rhizomes are juicy, fleshy and have a very mild taste.
 They're picked and used as an ingredient in cooking dishes or steeped in boiling water for ginger tea.

 Powdered dry ginger is used as a flavoring for snacks: candy, bread, cookies, crackers, cakes.